-Turn right out of the car park alongside the busy main road to the bus stop.
+Turn right out of the Buzz Active Public Car Park at Exceat and walk alongside the busy main road to the bus stop.
 Cross with care to the paved path and drive opposite by a South Downs Way sign.
 1 Head up to a gate, and bearing slightly right continue up the field to the top.
 There's a fine view from there looking back over the Cuckmere meanders.
 Go through another gate and climb a stone stile in the wall, bearing right then left to enter Friston Forest, a delightful area of mixed woodland managed by the Forestry Commission.
-Descent a long flight of steps into the sleepy and unspoilt village of Westdean.
-At the bottom, go ahead at the path intersection to the land.
-2 Turn right along it follow it round to the left.
-Just before reaching a Friston Forest sign, a short detour to the left brings you to the small, plain church with the short tower and spire typical of Sussex.
+Descend a long flight of steps into the sleepy and unspoilt village of Westdean.
+At the bottom, go ahead at the path intersection to the lane.
+2